The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Methodology

 For a given attribute token $t$, we then find its score $S(t, L)$ by projecting it's embedding onto this vector axis, i.e, computing the cosine similarity between the attribute embedding and the axis.
 The average of the scores of all attribute tokens represents the score for a story.
 Note that here, we need a \textit{bipolar} dimension, with terms that represent the lower end and higher end of the dimension.
-This approach has been used in prior work to compute scores along the Power dimension, and we adapt it for the VAD dimensions as well\footnote{High and low scoring terms are defined by those scoring above the 75th and below the 25th percentile of the lexicon.}; however, it cannot be applied to the Appearance and Intellect dimensions.
+This approach has been used in prior work to compute scores along the Power dimension, and we adapt it for the VAD dimensions \footnote{High and low scoring terms are defined by those scoring above the 75th and below the 25th percentile of the lexicon.}.